 Purchasing the Swiss Travel Pass

 Purchasing your Swiss Pass online is simple and easy.
-I recommend you order your pass through Klook.
+I recommend you purchase your pass through Klook.

 First, choose the date you are departing for Switzerland by clicking the ‘Check Availability’ button.